graysonthemason/reinharddentistry/wp-content/plugins/contact-form-email/readme.txt

 = Does the contact form allow the sender to put a subject? = Yes, the contact form allow the sender to pt a subject.

+= Is there a dedicated message box on the contact form? = Yes, there is a dedicated message box on the form.

 == Screenshots ==